Arthur O'Shaughnessy: Poetry

 When he was 30, he married and did not produce any more volumes of poetry for the last seven years of his life.
 His last volume, Songs of a Worker, was published posthumously in 1881.
-Although denigrated by T. S. Eliot as a "minor poet"' in an influential 1957 essay, O'Shaughnessy was both formally and aesthetically cutting-edge.
+O'Shaughnessy was both formally and aesthetically cutting-edge.
 For example, he is one of the few Pre-Raphaelite poets to have needed a steady income, and his corpus often explores the relationship between art and work.
 Unlike other Pre-Raphaelites, O'Shaughnessy saw poetry as the result of toil rather than the consequence of a moment's frenetic inspiration.